Canadian import documents required for customs clearance

 Proof of origin documents

 The country where a product was made matters.
-Proof of origin documents show CBSA where goods come from and determine whether they qualify for lower tariffs under Canada’s trade agreements.
+Proof of origin documents show the CBSA where goods come from and determine whether they qualify for lower tariffs under Canada’s trade agreements.

 Certificates of Origin